How to Cook Stuffed Steak and Cauliflower Cheese Recipes

 Stuffed Steak and Cauliflower Cheese Recipes

-I have given step-by-step instructions and included my own photos as I prepared this meal.
+I have given step-by-step instructions with videos and photos.

 - Three large pieces of round, striploin or sirloin steak